Cosmicloader/Genz-finance/README1.md

 [ ] Refine the UI flows for QR payments and Trading Learner mode.

-[ ] Mobile App Migration: Transition validated flows from the web prototype to the production mobile stack (Targeting React Native, Expo, AWS Lambda, DynamoDB, and Gemini API).
+[ ] Mobile App Migration: Transition validated flows from the web prototype to the production mobile stack.